TomK32/APRI50/FEATURES.md

 * [0.3] OxygenTanks for each colonist
 * [active] Oxygen generator (works best on green tiles, do store plenty)
 * [active] Automatically recharge OxygenTank when close to a generator
-* [active] exchange inventory items with other inventory nearby (base and other colonists)
+* [0.3] exchange inventory items with other inventory nearby (base and other colonists)
 * [active] Harvest resources manually
 * [active] Build units like vehicles, machines, robots, harvester
 * [active] Buildings (habitat, utilities, workshop, garden)